What Is Katy Tur's Net Worth and Salary?

 O.J.
 Simpson Chase

-Katie's father is Robert Tur, who is now known as Zoey Tur after undergoing a male-to-female transition.
-Zoey is arguably the most famous helicopter pilot journalist of all time.
-In the '90s, when she identified as Robert, she operated a helicopter above Los Angeles and was able to film some of the most notable moments of the 20th century.
-She was responsible for filming the Reginald Denny beating during the LA riots, damage from the Loma Prieta earthquake, and more.
+In the 1990s, Robert Tur (Katie's then father, who is now known as Zoey Tur) was arguably the most famous helicopter-pilot journalist of all time.
+In the '90s, Robert operated a helicopter above Los Angeles and was able to film some of the most notable moments of the 20th century.
+Robert was responsible for filming the Reginald Denny beating during the LA riots, damage from the Loma Prieta earthquake, and more.

-Perhaps most famously, Zoey was the first reporter to locate O.J.
-Simpson's Bronco on June 17, 1994, which kicked off the most famous car case of all time.
-Zoey followed O.J. throughout the chase and filmed some of the most commercially valuable footage.
+Perhaps most famously, Robert was the first reporter to locate O.J.
+Simpson's Bronco on June 17, 1994, which kicked off the most famous car chase of all time.
+Robert followed O.J. throughout the chase and filmed some of the most commercially valuable footage.
 Tur owns all the footage she shot and has successfully licensed it many times over the last few decades.

 Getty